TosbackCgusBridge-Bot/CGUs-versions/Aetna/Privacy Policy.md

 **Behavioral Advertising**

 Aetna does not serve third-party advertising on its Applications.
 However, we do engage online advertising service providers to serve ads on other sites, based on web pages you may have visited or your search engine activity.
+See our Interest-Based Ads Policy for more information and to opt out of interest-based advertisements.
 Currently, our Applications do not respond to “Do Not Track” signals from browsers.

 Back to top